-Advocacy, Service & Arts Program
+Advocacy, Service & Arts

-This program gives students insight into the operations of non-profits, national advocacy groups, nongovernmental organizations, federal agencies or cultural organizations.
+This track gives students insight into the operations of nonprofits, national advocacy groups, nongovernmental organizations, federal agencies or cultural organizations.
 Students will interact with a variety of professionals who are striving to create a more civil society through advocacy, community service, and the promotion of educational, artistic, and cultural initiatives.
 During their time in D.C., interns will learn about the many challenges and opportunities facing these organizations as they seek to promote social change.

 Academic Program Advisor

 The Academic Program Advisor’s role in the experiential education process is to serve as facilitator, mentor and evaluator.
 The Academic Program Advisor will encourage students to engage in the experimentation process by identifying appropriate work opportunities, assigning projects for reflection and providing feedback on their progress.

 • Briefing at the U.S. Green Building Council

 • Panel discussion on veteran’s rights

 • Trip to the Human Rights Campaign offices